- Number of students per year: three to five

 When making offers we take into consideration your workload, giving credit for more than three A-Levels, and the level of teaching support available at your school.

 Applicants for Computer Science are required to take the pre-interview Cambridge Test of Mathematics for University Admission (CTMUA) at an authorised centre local to them.
-These usually take place in November.
+This assessment will take place on 30th October.
 For more information, see the University undergraduate Computer Science pages.

 You'll usually have two subject interviews of about 25 minutes each.
 Both are with two subject specialists and include the Directors of Studies.
 The aim of the interviews are to explore your aptitude for Computer Science.
 The interviews will usually include exercises to test the your attitude towards logic, programming, and mathematics.